Udta Punjab (soundtrack): Production

 Amit Trivedi composed the film's soundtrack in his maiden collaboration with Chaubey; Anurag Kashyap, one of the film's producers, recommended Trivedi to compose the film, replacing Vishal Bhardwaj, who previously worked with Chaubey on Ishqiya (2010) and Dedh Ishqiya (2014).
 The brief given to Trivedi was to curate a new soundscape for the character Tommy Singh (Kapoor) so it would depict the story through its music.
-He further opined that "the whole album is Tommy Singh’s expression [...]
+He further opined that "the whole album is Tommy Singh's expression [...]
 He is a drug addict.
 He is high on cocaine everytime.
 He is loud, edgy and trippy guy.
 The entire characterisation of Tommy Singh had to be done through music.
-That’s why the music is trippy, edgy, dark, young and cool."
+That's why the music is trippy, edgy, dark, young and cool."

 Trivedi integrated psychedelic trance and hip hop music on curating the film's soundtrack, while also being influenced by Punjabi folk music through its songs.
 Since Kapoor was not ready for singing, Trivedi and Chaubey tried to sort out several singers who could sing and rap but could not find anyone.
 This resulted in Shahid Mallya and Banu Pratap Singh to provide the singing vocals for Tommy Singh and Babu Haabi as the rap vocals.
 Other singers included Diljit Dosanjh, Kanika Kapoor, Vishal Dadlani and Trivedi himself.
-According to Trivedi, he found composing music as a challenge, as it had to be commercially viable adding "We had to keep everything in mind before recoding a song.
+According to Trivedi, he found composing music as a challenge, as it had to be commercially viable adding "We had to keep everything in mind before recording a song.
 It was quite difficult for me."

 Trivedi stated that most of his films were "in his druggie headspace" until when Tommy Singh is reformed, the music then shifted to two simplistic and folksy songs, which was like both rehab and gurudwara, being "the two extremes of the album.
 The final product is a result of a lot of filtering down."
 Trivedi further added that he had to rewrite the lyrics for the title track, as if those lyrics were retained, would face censorship issues.

 The music rights for the film were acquired by Zee Music Company for ₹18 crore, making it the then-biggest such deal in Hindi film music scene.
 Initially, T-Series was reported to acquire the film's music rights, but the label's vice president Priya Gupta denied such claims.